Bill Summerell: Coaching and Administrative career at St. George

 Summerell later coached Reserve and Third Grades during the 1950s and became Chairman of selectors giving many years of great service to the St. George Dragons notably during the Golden Era (1956-1966).

-Bill loved the St. George Dragons and during one evening in 1972 at Kogarah Jubilee Oval, while looking at the panorama of Botany Bay, he declared, "That's the greatest sight I've ever seen" before passing away suddenly the next day.
+Bill loved the St. George Dragons and during one evening in 1972 at Kogarah Jubilee Oval, while looking at the panorama of Botany Bay, he declared, "That's the greatest sight I've ever seen" before dying suddenly the next day.

 Death

-Bill Summerell passed away on 27 June 1972 at Hurstville, New South Wales and was later cremated at Woronora Cemetery, Sutherland, New South Wales aged 58.
+Bill Summerell died on 27 June 1972 at Hurstville, New South Wales and was later cremated at Woronora Cemetery, Sutherland, New South Wales aged 58.